augustovictor/software-architecture-specialization/README.md

 Standards for how web services are:
 - Invoked
-    - In web services invokation is done with SOAP (Simple Object Access Protocol).
+    - In web services invocation is done with SOAP (Simple Object Access Protocol).
 A protocol specification that is based on XML.
 - Described
     - Done by WSDL (Web Services Description Language).
 This is also written in XML.
     - This WSDL will describe the interface of how to interact with a service.
 Then a service requester can bind itself to this interface.